comp-lin-alg/comp-lin-alg-course/doc/source/tools.rst

 We will be using the revision control system `git
 <http://git-scm.com/>`_, which is the current state of the art and is
 widely adopted.
-We'll be combining git with the online hosting service `GitHub <http://github.org>`_.
+We'll be combining git with the online hosting service GitHub.

 Getting started with git and GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~